 “The apostles said to the Lord, ‘Increase our faith.’
 He replied, ‘If you have faith the size of a mustard seed….'”
 Luke 17:5-10

-Of course, it’s the mustard, growing wild or carefully planted by growers, looking forward to grapes, and the wine harvest, which takes place now in the months of September and October.
-More than a feast for the eyes, the mustard provides the all important nutrients and phosphorus to the grape plants.
+Of course, it’s the mustard, growing wild or carefully planted by growers, looking forward to grapes, and the wine harvest, which takes place now in September and October.
+More than a feast for the eyes, the mustard provides the all-important nutrients and phosphorus to the grape plants.

-According to legend, years ago Franciscan friars first spread the mustard seed while cultivating their Mission churches.
-Planting was simple, the field workers carried the seeds in sacks hung on their backs, and each sack had a small hole, so as the farmers walked, the seeds would scatter.
+According to legend, years ago, Franciscan friars first spread the mustard seed while cultivating their Mission churches.
+Planting was simple.
+The field workers carried the seeds in sacks hung on their backs, and each bag had a small hole, so as the farmers walked, the seeds would scatter.

-Today’s gospel tells us how we need to grow our faith, with the cultivation of the mustard seed to do wonderful things in his name.
-We too are capable of being those faithful stewards of the Lord.
+Today’s gospel tells us how we need to grow our faith, with the cultivation of the mustard seed to do beautiful things in his name.
+We, too, are capable of being those faithful stewards of the Lord.

 On most Sundays, we are given only a short passage from the gospel, without much context.
-Frankly, it’s important to read the entirety of Luke 17, because this fills out point of the story about the need to increase faith with the powerful image of mustard seed.
-Here the point that St. Luke is narrating:
+Frankly, it’s essential to read the entirety of Luke 17, because this fills out point of the story about the need to increase faith with the powerful image of mustard seed.
+Here is the conclusion of Luke’s narrative:

-Jesus said to his disciples, “There are bound to be causes of stumbling; but woe to the person through whom they come.
-It would be better for him to be thrown into the sea with a millstone round his neck than to cause the downfall of one of these little ones.
+Jesus said to his disciples, “There are bound to be causes of stumbling, but woe to the person through whom they come.
+It would be better for him to be thrown into the sea with a millstone around his neck than to cause the downfall of one of these little ones.
 So be on your guard.

 If your brother does wrong, reprove him: if he repents, forgive him.
 Even if he wrongs you seven times in a day and comes back to you seven times saying ‘I am sorry,’ you are to forgive him.